aiverify-foundation/moonshot/docs/user_guide/web_ui/connecting_to_llms.md

     ![List of Endpoints](./imgs/benchmarking(8).png)

-2. Provide the following info as necessary, and click ‘Save’ to create/ update the endpoint.
+2. Provide the following information and click ‘Save’ to create/update the endpoint.

     ![Creating New Endpoints](./imgs/benchmarking(9).png)